Sohannanda/Fitness-Website/README.md

 # Fitness-Website
-This is a landing page created for people to contact fitness coach by filling up the form
+This is a Web page created by using HTML5 and CSS3 for people to contact fitness coach by filling up the form